Infographic

 Making progress on racial justice issues is an ongoing priority in the education system.
 In doing so, institutional leaders must include a balance of both immediate, short-term actions with longer-term strategies.
 From policies and academic programs to institutional history and community relations, leaders must navigate the complex systems of higher education to uproot structural racism.
 But where to start?

 Becoming an anti-racist institution involves a conscious, active, and ongoing effort to address the multi-dimensional aspects of racism in our communities and society.
-EAB has defined the following hallmarks to guide institutional leaders as they develop their journey towards racial justice.
+EAB has defined the following hallmarks to guide institutional leaders as they develop their journey toward racial justice.
 The holistic framework illustrates seven areas that span across unit and function to transform the experiences of Black, Indigenous, and People of Color (BIPOC) community members.

 7 Hallmarks of Anti-Racism Framework